Richard Green (shipowner): Biography

 House Flag of the Green's Blackwall Line.

 Green devoted much care to the improvement of the mercantile marine.
+Seamen in Green's vessels were reported to have been well berthed, fed and treated.
+One of them said, “that if all men were like Mr Green, our merchant service would be the envy of the world.”

-The establishment of the Sailors' Home was one of his earliest efforts.
-In connection with it, he provided a course of instruction in navigation for officers and men.
+The establishment of a Sailors' Home for those who served on his ships was one of his earliest efforts.
+It was regarded as one of the better lodging houses for seamen in London.
+In connection with it, he provided a course of instruction in navigation for officers and men so they might advance in their profession.

 He was the principal supporter of schools at Poplar, at which two thousand children were taught and partially clothed.
 To the Merchant Seamen's Orphan Asylum, the Dreadnought Hospital, the Poplar Hospital, and many other charities he was a great benefactor.
 Green was affectionately regarded in East London.
 He warmly interested himself in the naval reserve, and was chairman of the committee and a chief mover in the establishment of the Thames Nautical Training College HMS Worcester new pre-sea training ship for officers in the mercantile marine.
 His favourite saying was that "he had no time to hesitate", and he was noteworthy for his unfailing promptitude, quick decision, clear judgment, and great business acumen.
 He died near Regent's Park on 17 Jan.
-1863, and his funeral at Trinity Independent Chapel, Poplar (founded by his father), was attended by an immense concourse.
+1863, and his funeral at Trinity Independent Chapel, Poplar (founded by his father), was attended by a crowd of between 15,000 and 20,000.
 Green left by his will a large number of charitable bequests, including a free gift of the building and a perpetual endowment of his Sailors' Home at Poplar.